 Contribution Margin Ratio vs. Gross Profit Margin

-It's important to distinguish the contribution margin ratio from the gross profit margin.
-While both are profitability metrics, they differ in the costs they consider.
+you'll want to distinguish the contribution margin ratio from the gross profit margin.
+While both are profitability metrics, they differ in the costs they consider That's the part that actually makes a difference..

 - Gross Profit Margin: Calculated as (Sales Revenue - Cost of Goods Sold) / Sales Revenue.
 Cost of Goods Sold (COGS) typically includes direct materials, direct labor, and factory overhead.